input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2022-09-23.md

 The **ledger** team also worked on era types in terms of organizational consistency, transaction output modules, and improved different parameters for more efficient script and transaction deployment.

-The **consensus** team continued working on UTXO HD and in-memory reimplementation, added some test coverage reports, and investigated anti-difference prototype benchmarking results.

 ### WALLETS AND SERVICES

 This week, the **Daedalus** team added voluntary-anonymous analytics tracking to the application.
 They also added and tested the LedgerJS library v.5.1.0.